csete/rtlizer/README.md

 There are no makefiles, just two simple scripts containing a gcc command line:

 * build - for building on i386-like computers
-* build-target - for building rtlizer directly on the Beaglebone or copatible boards
+* build-target - for building rtlizer directly on the Beaglebone or compatible boards

 Usage
 -----